u-aaa/Vilnius-Apartment-Predictions/README.md

 The scraper methods: Loops through webpages and scrapes data off the [aruodas.lt](https://en.aruodas.lt/) website.
 The method has 4 parameters:
 * no_room: this is used if only one type of apartment.
-FOr example, to search for only 2-room apartments
+For example, to search for only 2-room apartments
 * room_min: this parameter is used to specify the minimum number of rooms to be included in the search results.
 * room_max: this parameter is used to specify the maximum number of rooms to be included in the search results.
 * num_houses: this parameter is used to indicate the number of apartments to be scraped.